fafnirZ/6843-report1-my-part/bfd.md

-# Local file inclusion on 'bdf.quoccabank.com'
+# Local file inclusion on 'bfd.quoccabank.com'

 ## Report summary:

-Local file inclusion on the root endpoint 'https://bfd.quoccabank.com/' where the server opens and serves any provided file path.
-This is due to the fact that the server treating the address as a file path relative to the working directory of the server.
+Local file inclusion on the root endpoint 'https://bfd.quoccabank.com/' present as a relative path injected into the GET requests.
+This is due to the fact that the web server treats file path inputs as a relative path to the working directory of the webserver.

-## Severity : High
+## Severity : Critical

 ## Steps to reproduce: